openmrv/MRV/Modules_2/ccdc.md

 **Build image and extract predictor data for training**

 We need to extract predictor data for each training point before we can apply a classifier.
 We can do this either manually right before submitting the classification, or we can extract the predictors in advance and store them as properties of each of the training points.
 For this tutorial we will use the second way, because it enables a faster classification that will load “on the fly”.
 This is useful for testing classification parameters.
-The function to do this is called ‘getTrainingCoefsAtDate’.
+The function to do this is called [getTrainingCoefsAtDate](https://gee-ccdc-tools.readthedocs.io/en/latest/api/api.html##getTrainingCoefsAtDate).
 First, however, we need to construct the CCDC coefficient image to sample from.
 Basically, this step converts the array image into a multi-band image in which each pixel has the same number of bands.

-The ‘buildCcdImage’ function takes three parameters: the change result array image, a list of bands, the number of segments to convert into bands, and the name of the spectral bands or indices.
+The [buildCcdImage](https://gee-ccdc-tools.readthedocs.io/en/latest/api/api.html#buildCcdImage) function takes three parameters: the change result array image, a list of bands, the number of segments to convert into bands, and the name of the spectral bands or indices.
 The variable ‘changeResults’ can be defined based on the output of the change detection, or can also be a global set of CCDC coefficients clipped to your study region, as demonstrated here.
 If the user was not able to export a coefficient image they should use Option A below.
 If the user exported the coefficient images in the previous step as a single image, they should use Option B below, if they exported with multiple images they should use Option C.

 ```javascript